This sub-section focuses on global Maternal Newborn Health monitoring frameworks, selected indicators guidance, data sources, and tools.

 The MEASURE Evaluation legacy website includes a compendium of tools including qualitative tools, such as maternal case review tools.

 Quality of Care (QoC) Metrics

-In 2015 WHO published a vision for maternal and newborn health that includes eight quality domains related to provision of care, experience of care and cross-cutting health system functions.
-In 2016, 2018 and 2020 respectively, WHO published Standards for improving quality of maternal newborn care (2016), quality of pediatric and adolescent care (2018) and quality of small and sick newborn care (2020) in health care facilities (see below).
+In 2015, WHO published a vision for MNH that includes eight quality domains related to provision of care, experience of care and cross-cutting health system functions.
+In 2016, 2018 and 2020 respectively, WHO published standards for improving quality of maternal newborn care (2016), quality of pediatric and adolescent care (2018) and quality of small and sick newborn care (2020) in health care facilities (see below).
 Each aspirational standard includes several ‘quality statements’ intended to drive actionable improvement to help achieve the standard.
 In 2017, WHO and partners launched a multi-country Network to improve quality of maternal newborn and child health care, leveraging the MNCH QoC standards, and published a monitoring framework that outlines QoC information needs of improvement leaders at national, subnational and health facility level, and recommends priority quality of care indicators for each quality statement for use by front-line QI teams working to improve care.

 Standards for improving quality of maternal and newborn care in health facilities

 Standards for improving quality of care for children and adolescents in health facilities

 Standards for improving quality of care for small and sick newborns in health facilities